duckfist/MM2Random/readme.txt

 - (Music): "Start/Password" and "Weapon Get" scenes now just play the Stage Select song
 - (Music): 11 stage songs are chosen instead of 10, with Wily 5 taking the unique extra song
 - (Music): Fixed bug in parsing songs with no noise channel, fixing 2 tracks
-TODO:
-- (Music): Added XX new songs, bringing the track total to XXX.
+- (Music): Fixed some songs and added many others, bringing the track total to 102!
+This includes most songs from Mega Man, Bionic Commando, and Legendary Wings.
-- (Text): Added XX new intro cutscene paragraphs
-- (Text): Weapon Letters in the pause menu match the letters shown on Weapon Get screen

 v0.3.7-beta
 - Bug fix: Fixed glitchy instant-charge Atomic Fire (sometimes crashed the game)